 In addition to the traditional type-I seesaw mechanism, the idea of having leptogenesis can also be extended to any model that involves the presence of RHNs in order to explain the tiny neutrino mass.
-Possible realizations of such models explaining the matter-antimatter asymmetry have been studied for decades, starting with attributed investigation in the context of grand unified theories \cite{Hambye:2001eu,Hambye:2004jf,Iso:2010mv,Okada:2012fs,Hambye:2016sby,Bodeker:2020ghk}.
-In our set up, introduction of RHNs with non-trivial gauge charges will induce different HDOs that can essentially reduce to a effective type-I seesaw set up, along with other more general outcomes.
-The fundamental origin of these seesaw operators are nothing but the $D=5$ Weinberg operator~\cite{PhysRevLett.43.1566}.
-From beyond the SM (BSM) perspective we need to explore new avenues of the neutrino mass generation.
+Possible realizations of such models explaining the matter-antimatter asymmetry have been studied for decades, starting with an attributed investigation in the context of grand unified theories \cite{Hambye:2001eu,Hambye:2004jf,Iso:2010mv,Okada:2012fs,Hambye:2016sby,Bodeker:2020ghk}.
+In our setup, the introduction of RHNs with non-trivial gauge charges will induce different HDOs that can essentially reduce to an effective type-I seesaw setup, along with other more general outcomes.
+The fundamental origin of these seesaw operators is nothing but the $D=5$ Weinberg operator~\cite{PhysRevLett.43.1566}.
+From beyond the SM (BSM) perspective, we need to explore new avenues of neutrino mass generation.
 The most popular, seesaw doctrine is discussed beyond redemption and on the face of it, has no new insight to offer (probing them in the colliders is obviously one task at hand).
 Another plausible explanation is scotogenic neutrino models where loop diagrams at different orders can arrange for the smallness of the neutrino mass~\cite{Borah:2017dqx,Cai:2017jrq}.
 These two approaches can be combined into a general form when we directly write higher-dimensional operators (HDOs) to generate the neutrino mass terms, and the power of HDOs will be used to generate neutrino mass so tiny.
 These HDOs cannot be completely arbitrary as that will require a huge number of those operators.
-To get a sense of what kind of operators we should introduce, we take inspiration from a Frogatt-Nielsen \cite{Froggatt:1978nt} type flavor model to build an $\mathrm{U}(1)$ extended BSM theory and the guiding principle of vanishing gauge anomalies determines the form of the HDOs.
-How these operators provide tiny masses to the SM neutrinos and also satisfy other measured neutrino oscillation parameters were already discussed in a companion work~\cite{Choudhury:2020cpm}.
-Similar, anomaly-free $\mathrm{U}(1)$ extensions and their interesting phenomenology are discussed in many different context in the literature~\cite{Appelquist:2002mw,Langacker:2008yv,Basso:2008iv,Coriano:2014mpa,Das:2016zue,Ekstedt:2016wyi,Ekstedt:2017tbo,Jana:2019mez,Sadhukhan:2020etu}.
+To get a sense of what kind of operators we should introduce, we take inspiration from a Frogatt-Nielsen-type~\cite{Froggatt:1978nt} flavor model to build an $\mathrm{U}(1)$ extended BSM theory and the guiding principle of vanishing gauge anomalies determines the form of the HDOs.
+In Ref.~\cite{Bonnefoy:2019lsn}, UV-complete Frogatt-Nielsen-like models are constructed to address fermion mass and mixing hierarchies.
+A full UV-complete realization of our HDOs is beyond the scope of this work.
+How the HDOs provide tiny masses to the SM neutrinos and also satisfy other measured neutrino oscillation parameters were already discussed in a companion work~\cite{Choudhury:2020cpm}.
+Similar, anomaly-free $\mathrm{U}(1)$ extensions and their interesting phenomenology is discussed in many different contexts in the literature~\cite{Appelquist:2002mw,Langacker:2008yv,Basso:2008iv,Coriano:2014mpa,Das:2016zue,Ekstedt:2016wyi,Ekstedt:2017tbo,Jana:2019mez,Sadhukhan:2020etu,Das:2021esm}.